InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 transparent in the written channel - decisions should be finalized only there.
 As a side effect this leads to passive base documentation that is very valuable for any newcomer to the project.

+5. Allow written advise to accumulate in a persistent, searchable archive

+All project communication, in particular decisions taken and discussions leading up to those decisions need to be archived.
+It must be possible to reference communication via stable URLs.
+Previous communication needs to be stored in a way that can easily be searched.

 Two caveats though: